-A lighting designer, an actress, a prop maker and a drag singer go on a pilgrimage looking for a miracle.
+In the play a lighting designer, an actress, a prop maker and a drag singer go on a pilgrimage looking for a miracle.

-Even when June, the lighting designer, is diagnosed with a devastating illness, the jokes don’t stop coming as a quartet of theatre friends career across France, glugging red wine, and hoping to find a miracle at Lourdes for June, a nonbeliever who thinks the only good thing about religion is the lighting.
+Even when June, the lighting designer, is diagnosed with a devastating illness, the jokes don’t stop coming as a quartet of theatre friends career across France.
+They glug red wine and hope to find a miracle at Lourdes for June, a non-believer who thinks the only good thing about religion is the lighting.
 They’ll soon discover that miracles come in many different forms.

 Last Easter is a funny, moving and provocative play about the true nature of friendship playing from 3 July to 7 August.